 Inevitably, someone asks, “How do you become a Certified Professional Organizer?”
-As a nine-year veteran of the profession, a member of the National Association of Professional Organizers and a CPO® myself, I hear this question often.
+As a veteran of the profession, a member of the National Association of Productivity and Organizing Professionals (NAPO), and a CPO® myself, I hear this question often.
 Actually, I usually hear, “OK, I get that you’re certifiable, but how do you get to be certified?”

-You can’t just hang out a shingle and call yourself a Certified Professional Organizer any more than you can decide to call yourself a Certified Financial Planner.
-There are professional experience and educational requirements, exams and ethical obligations, all set up to create standardization of the body of knowledge in a field that is complex and far reaching.
+You can’t just hang out a shingle and call yourself a Certified Professional Organizer.
+There are professional experience and educational requirements, exams and ethical obligations.
+This helps standardize the body of knowledge in a field that is complex and far-reaching.

-The certification program overseen by the Board of Certified Professional Organizers (BCPO) was more than a decade in the making to ensure that the educational requirements were stringent and yet applicable to all in a field that ranges from residential generalists to those who specialize in special-needs clients (e.g., those with ADD/ADHD or traumatic brain injuries), from financial organizing experts to unfailingly kind, patient hoarding specialists.
+The certification program is overseen by the Board of Certified Professional Organizers (BCPO).
+It was more than a decade in the making.
+It ensures that the educational requirements are stringent and yet applicable to all in a field ranging from residential generalists to those who specialize in special-needs clients (e.g., those with ADHD or traumatic brain injuries), from financial organizing experts to unfailingly kind and patient hoarding specialists.

 First, what are the requirements for becoming a professional organizer?
-As of the writing of this post, candidates must fulfill three basic prerequisites even before sitting for the certification exam.
+Candidates must fulfill three basic prerequisites even before sitting for the certification exam.
 Each candidate must:

 - Have a minimum of a high school diploma or the equivalent, such as a GED.